ckurze/mdb-modernization-single-view-demo/insurance-service/README.md

 After the successfull startup, the application can be accessed via your web browser on port 4000:
 ```
-# List of all customers (paginated with 100 customers):
+# List of all customers (paginated with 100 customersby defaul):
 http://localhost:4000/customer
 http://localhost:4000/customer?page=2
 http://localhost:4000/customer?page=3

-# All parameters, except 'page' are transformed into a query.
+# All parameters, except 'page' and 'customers_paer_page' are transformed into a query.
 # Get customer with particular ID:
 http://localhost:4000/customer?customer_id=C000038970
 # Get customer with a particular home insurance policy: